Standard libraries.Below is a table of the input and output libraries that we use throughout the textbook and beyond.

 Q. Can I use your code in my project?

-A. Our libraries stdlib.jar and algs4.jar are released under the GNU General Public License, version 3 (GPLv3).
+A. Our library stdlib.jar is released under the GNU General Public License, version 3 (GPLv3).
 If you wish to license the code under different terms, please contact our publisher to discuss.

 Q. If I use a named package to structure my code, the compiler can no longer access the libraries in stdlib.jar.
 Why not?

 A. The libraries in stdlib.jar are in the "default" package.
 In Java, you can't access classes in the default package from a named package.
 If you need to use our libraries with a named package, you can use the packaged version stdlib-package.jar.

 Warning: if you are taking Princeton COS 126, you must use the default package verison of our libraries to facilitate grading.